 Environmental Protections

-Additionally, the cultural heritage of the area is recognized and respected within these environmental protections, highlighting the springs' significance to the community.
+The cultural heritage of the area is also woven into these protections, reflecting the springs’ deep significance to the Māori community and broader Tasman region.

 Water Conservation Order